craignicol/cosmosdb-presentation/slides.md

 * UDF
   * Functions called within queries
   * Can accept and return any JSON object
-* Triggers
-  * Azure Functions
 * Not TypeScript

----

-## New considerations

-* RUs?
-  * A measure of computational complexity.
-Can be hard to predict.
-So build, test, and measure.
-Pricing is based on allocating enough resources for x00 RUs.
-* Tuneable consistency

 ---

 ## Local development